 What you need to know

-Tickets vary based from general admission to combination of the SkyPod and Ripley’s Aquarium.
+Tickets vary based on general admission to a combination of the SkyPod and Ripley’s Aquarium.
 You can book your tickets online and be prepared for large lineups during peak season.